Emil Aarestrup

-Carl Ludvig Emil Aarestrup (4 December 1800 in Copenhagen – 21 July 1856 in Odense) was a Danish physician and poet, who had just one single volume of poetry published throughout his lifetime, yet this gave him a lasting place in Danish literature, due to the originality of the poems, as well as their persistent exploration of erotic themes, somewhat uncommon to the day.
+Carl Ludvig Emil Aarestrup (4 December 1800 – 21 July 1856) was a Danish medical doctor and poet, who had just one single volume of poetry published throughout his lifetime, yet this gave him a lasting place in Danish literature, due to the originality of the poems, as well as their persistent exploration of erotic themes, somewhat uncommon to the day.

 Life and career

 Aarestrup was born in Store Kongensgade in Copenhagen, in a period designated by the Napoleonic Wars, which Denmark had been dragged into, and which left the country officially bankrupt.
 Nevertheless, this period is often characterized as the Danish Golden Age.

 His father was a customs officer in the service of the absolute monarchy and also a bon vivant.

 Aarestrup had a younger brother, but when he was seven years old, their parents were separated, and tragically both died shortly after, leaving the two Aarestrup boys orphaned, but in the care of a local elderly spinster, Marie Møller, and the boys' grandfather, a dealer in tea and porcelain.
 As a poet, Aarestrup would later return to feelings of loss and loneliness, perhaps caused by these traumatic childhood experiences.

 In 1819 Aarestrup became a student, and continued to study medicine at the University of Copenhagen, graduating as a physician in 1827.
 That same year he married his 15 year old cousin Caroline Aagard and together they settled in Nysted on the Danish island Lolland, where he would have his practice.
 It was later found out that he had actually fathered an illegitimate daughter with his landlords wife during his studies in Copenhagen, which naturally put strains on his relations with Caroline, but even so, he made provisions for this daughter also, besides from fathering no less than 12 children with his wife.

 The Aarestrup couple would live in Nysted from 1827 until 1838, when Aarestrup got hold of a more profitable district, better suited for his expenses to the growing family, though still not sufficient.
 In 1849 he finally succeeded in obtaining the much larger post of District Physician in Funen, overseeing the other doctors.
 Again he and his family moved, for the last time, to Odense, where he spent the remainder of his life.